The page makes Montenegro readable for foreign pilots without hiding that paragliding is regulated aviation.

 OpenAIP can help as a visual orientation aid, but it is not flight permission by itself.

-Three near-aerodrome visual-check cases
+Three near-aerodrome cases that need extra care

-| Site note | Why it is sensitive | Shared TMA reading |
+| Flying-area note | Why it is sensitive | Shared TMA reading |

 |---|---|---|

-| Budva / Brajici | The coastal ridge and Budva/Becici corridor sit close enough to aerodrome-zone geometry that the intended line needs a visual check before the site feels straightforward. | Terminal Maneuvering Area, upper FL145, lower 1500 ft GND |
+| Budva / Brajići | The coastal ridge and Budva / Bečići corridor sit close enough to aerodrome-zone geometry that the intended line needs a map check before the area feels straightforward. | TMA, upper FL145, lower 1500 ft GND |

-| Kotor / Zanjev Do | Bay terrain, steep relief, and Tivat-side airspace make this a rules-and-approval case before it is a scenic site decision. | Terminal Maneuvering Area, upper FL145, lower 1500 ft GND |
+| Kotor / Zanjev Do | Bay terrain, steep relief, and Tivat-side airspace make this a rules-and-approval case before it is a scenic flying-area decision. | TMA, upper FL145, lower 1500 ft GND |

-| Herceg-Novi / Dizdarica | The Bay / Orjen-side context needs a visual check of terrain, route, and airspace edges before local weather and briefing decisions are made. | Terminal Maneuvering Area, upper FL145, lower 1500 ft GND |
+| Herceg-Novi / Dizdarica | The Bay / Orjen-side context needs a map check of terrain, route, and airspace edges before local weather and briefing decisions are made. | TMA, upper FL145, lower 1500 ft GND |

 Tandem, training, groups, motor, and acro need extra care